 Symbolizing the nation’s identity and a part of American history, it is one of the most recognized icons in the world.

-Mount Rushmore is an iconic symbol, and it has appeared in many books and movies since it was first built.
+Mount Rushmore is an iconic symbol and has appeared in many books and movies since it was first built.

 Nick Clifford was the last living carver of Mount Rushmore.
 Sadly he passed away in November 2019.
 Clifford was 98 years old.